How do I automate the HTTP proxy configuration for Amazon EKS worker nodes with Docker?

 --==BOUNDARY==--

-6. Update the aws-node and kube-proxy pods:
+6. To update the aws-node and kube-proxy pods, run the following commands:

 $ kubectl patch -n kube-system -p '{ "spec": {"template": { "spec": { "containers": [ { "name": "aws-node", "envFrom": [ { "configMapRef": {"name": "proxy-environment-variables"} } ] } ] } } } }' daemonset aws-node